 - b.
-Prevent further injury, damage, or environmental spill or release. - c.
+Prevent further injury, damage, or environmental spill or release if safe to do so. - c.
 Secure the mishap scene. - d.
 Safeguard mishap evidence. - e.
 Report the mishap or close call as described in paragraph 2.6.5 or 2.6.6. - f.
 If you think the mishap could involve death, permanent disability, hospitalization of three or more persons, or damage greater than or equal to \$500,000, contact the Safety and Test Operations Division, the Safety and Mission Assurance Directorate, or the Center Director's Office immediately.
 NASA Headquarters and OSHA require JSC to report these mishaps immediately. - g.
-Refer news media inquiries to the JSC Public Affairs Office.
+Refer media inquiries to the JSC Public Affairs Office.

-The Director of Public Affairs is the only person allowed to coordinate releases of information to the news media.
+The Director of Public Affairs is the only person allowed to coordinate releases of information to the media.

-2.6.5 Reporting close calls
+2.6.5.
+Reporting close calls

 Report close call events where no injury, property damage, or environmental spill, release, noncompliance, or nonconformance occurred on JSC Form 1257.
-See Chapter 2.5 for more information; the investigation will follow this chapter.
+See Chapter 2.5 for more information.
 At JSC, a close call is an event that could have caused injury, property damage, or environmental release, spill, noncompliance, or nonconformance, but didn't.
 For example, someone trips, but is not injured, someone almost gets cut because a machine guard is missing, or a spill almost occurs because a lid is missing from a waste containment drum.
 Close calls may result from hazardous conditions or unsafe acts.
-The Safety and Test Operations Division will assign an RAC for close call-reports as described in Chapter 3.2, "Hazard Elimination And Control," paragraphs 3.2.3-3.2.5.
+The Safety and Test Operations Division will assign an Risk Assessment Code (RAC) for close call-reports as described in Chapter 3.2, "Hazard Elimination And Control," paragraphs 3.2.3-3.2.5.
 Report actual damage and environmental remediation costs under \$20,000 on JSC Form 1627, even though NASA Headquarters defines it as a "close call."

-2.6.6 Reporting a mishap
+2.6.6.
+Reporting a mishap

 2.6.6.1 A mishap is an event that causes unplanned or unexpected injury, property damage, or impact to the environment; such as, death or injury to a test subject and irreparable damage or impact to natural or cultural resources are mishaps.
 Failure of a test object isn't a mishap if you expected the failure to occur as a result of the test.
 The supervisor of the injured employee or the manager in charge of the area where damage or a hazardous material release or spill occurred is responsible for making sure the mishap is reported.
 However, anyone who witnesses the mishap may report it.
-Report all mishaps except those excluded by paragraph 1.1.3 of NPR 8621.1, "NASA Procedural Requirements for Mishap and Close Call Reporting, Investigating, and a.
-Fill out an initial written report within one working day on JSC Form 1627 (Part A only) and send it to the Safety and Test Operations Division.
-For injuries or illnesses, sending an injured or ill employee to the JSC Clinic will automatically initiate an injury report (JSC Form 340).
-There is no need to fill out an initial report if the injured employee goes to the JSC Clinic.
-Complete any additional information requested by the Safety and Test Operations Division within one working day of the request.
-This includes a JSC Form 1627, which is based on the JSC Form 340.
-(You can find the form at:
+Report all mishaps except those excluded by paragraph 1.2.5 of NPR 8621.1, "NASA Procedural Requirements for Mishap and Close Call Reporting, Investigating, and Recordkeeping."
+JSC classifies mishaps as described in paragraph 1.2.2.
+Table A of NPR 8621.1.
+The team member reporting a mishap shall:

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.6-3 of 13